achang140/2420_assign2/README.md

 6. Select **web** tag for Connect Droplets
 7. Click **Create Load Balancer**

-Your load balancer currently has no Healthy Droplets
+* Your load balancer currently has no Healthy Droplets
 ![Load Balancer](./images/Step1-LoadBalancer.png)

-Note: Instead of visiting the IP address of the droplets, visit IP address of the load balancer, sfo3-load-balancer-01.
+Note: Instead of visiting the IP address of the droplets, you will visit IP address of the load balancer, sfo3-load-balancer-01.

 ### Create Firewall
 1. Click **Networking**